BorisPolonsky/dify-helm/charts/dify/README.md

 - Redis: `redis-data-my-release-redis-master-0`, `redis-data-my-release-redis-replicas-0`, etc.
 - PostgreSQL: `data-my-release-postgresql-primary-0`, `data-my-release-postgresql-read-0`

-Next, create `redis-values.yaml` and `postgresql-values.yaml` that inherit the original settings and modify `<role>.persistence.existingClaim` to re-use existing PVCs.
+Next, create `redis-values.yaml` and `postgresql-values.yaml` that inherit the original settings and modify `<role>.persistence.existingClaim` or `fullnameOverride` to re-use existing PVCs.

 For Redis:

+For single master setup (default)
 ```yaml
 # redis-values.yaml
 # Inherit all original settings from your backup, modify existingClaim to re-use the previously created PVCs